 Gosport Aviation Society

-The Gosport Aviation Society has been in existence for nearly 30 years in which we have been able to support the local authorities with various displays and information regarding aviation in this part of Hampshire (Gosport, Fareham, Lee–on-the Solent and even as far as Calshot).
+The Gosport Aviation Society was in existence for nearly 30 years in which we supported the local authorities with various displays and information regarding aviation in this part of Hampshire (Gosport, Fareham, Lee–on-the Solent and even as far as Calshot).

 It was established following discussions with the Captain of HMS Daedalus David Newberry RN and Charles Lihou our first Chairman.
 One of the main aims being to preserve the aviation history and artefacts of Daeadalus and the area with the intention to have a permanent museum/heritage centre with which to display them.